vreabernardo/sokoban-solver/README.md

 4. **Uniform Cost Search (UCS)**: UCS is a variant of Dijkstra's algorithm, which prioritizes paths based on their cost.
 We'll apply UCS to find the least costly solutions to Sokoban puzzles.

 5. **A* (A Star Search)**: A* is a heuristic search algorithm that balances the cost of the path and an estimate of the remaining cost to reach the goal.
 We'll implement A* to efficiently solve Sokoban puzzles.

+## Sokoban Game Environment

+The Sokoban game environment used in this project has been coded in Python.
+It offers functionalities similar to a Sokoban game included in one of my previous projects on GitHub, which was implemented in Kotlin.